syncfusion-content/xamarin.android-docs/xamarin-android/SfDigitalGauge/Getting-Started.md

 ## Initialize gauge in axml:

 [`SfDigitalGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfDigitalGauge.SfDigitalGauge.html) allows users to drag the designer screen from toolbox to designer window.
-The properties window will be displayed where you change the necessary functionalities to customize the digtal gauge in designer.
+The properties window will be displayed where you change the necessary functionalities to customize the digital gauge in designer.

 ![DigitalGauge Designer](getting-started_images/designer.gif)